wp-plugins/simplemap/readme.txt

 * Customize the appearance of the map and results with your own themes
 * Use a familiar interface that fits seamlessly into the WordPress admin area
 * Import and export your database as a CSV file
+* Quick Edit function allows for real-time updates to the location database
 * Make certain locations stand out with a customizable tag (Most Popular, Ten-Year Member, etc.)
 * Easy-to-use settings page means you don't need to know any code to customize your map